cxxstuff/cxx_detect/README.md

     return 0;
   }
   else {
     // Runtime error.
-Since Crash() is decorated by CC_NORETURN the
+Since Terminate() has CC_NORETURN attribute
-    // compiler knows it will never return and will not emit warning
-    // about a missing `return`.
+    // the compiler will not emit a warning about a missing return.
-    Crash();
+    Terminate();
   }
 }